Recipe Overview

 Tender, flavorful, and easy to make … what more can you ask from a meatball recipe?
 No more tough, chewy meatballs, or meatballs that won’t stick together, this is a wonderful no-fail recipe you’re going to love.

 Classic meatballs can be used in so many ways.
 Simmer them in your favorite sauce for spaghetti and meatballs.
 Add them to soup, like this easy meatball soup with orzo.
 Creamy Swedish meatballs are always a hit and a meatball sub with marinara and melted cheese is a mighty fine sandwich (see the recipe below).
-Meatballs are popular appetizers, too, especially with Cherry Bourbon Sauce.
+Meatballs are popular appetizers, too, especially with cherry bourbon sauce.

 With this easy meatball recipe, you can make all your favorites.
 Let’s get started!

-You can whip up this recipe in fifteen minutes or so.
-There’s no mincing or chopping.
-It makes eight servings, about 5 meatballs each, so it’s a pretty large batch.
-It can be doubled or halved pretty easily, too.
+Makes a big batch.
+This recipe makes eight servings, about 5 meatballs each, so it’s a pretty large batch, about 40 meatballs!
+The recipe can be doubled or halved pretty easily, too.

 P.S.
 Meatballs can be air fried, too.
 Take a look at my recipe for air fryer meatballs.